mmlak-0109/Interview-Practice/README.md

 ## 5. What are underfitting and overfitting in the context of Machine Learning?
 How might you balance them?

 With machine learning, the goal is to use an algorithm to try and classify data points into groups depending on the characteristics of the data points.
-In order to do this, I would first train the algorithm on some training data, and this is where underfitting and overfitting can start (and are really two sides to the same coin).
-If the algorithm is underfitting the training data, it would not be able to correctly categorize the training data accurately.
+In order to do this, I would first train the algorithm on some training data, and this is where underfitting and overfitting can start.
+If the algorithm is underfitting the training data, it would not be able to correctly categorize the training data nor any new data accurately.
 If it is overfitting the data, it is able to categorize the training data with great accuracy (say at 90% or higher), but is not able to generalize that knowledge and categorize any new data accurately.

 For example, let's say you have some data for road conditions that is used to train self-driving cars, and the data represents the steepness and bumpiness of road terrain.
-The goal of the algorithm would be to categorize the data points into terrain that requires the car to drive at a certain speed (for the sake of simplicity, let's call the speed "slow" or "fast") depending on the steepness and bumpiness of the terrain.
+The goal of the algorithm would be to categorize the data points into terrain that requires the car to drive at a certain speed depending on the steepness and bumpiness of the terrain.
 If the algorithm is underfitting the data, the car would not be able to drive on real roads without crashing a lot.
 The same goes for overfitting, but in a slightly different way.
-If the algorithm is doing too good of a job at categorizing the training data, it would do very well on the terrain that fit the training data well, but would do very poorly on terrain that is vastly different than the training data terrain.
+If the algorithm is doing too good of a job at categorizing the training data, it would do very well on the terrain that fit the training data well, but would do very poorly on terrain that is vastly different than the training data.

+In order to balance them, it is best to try and tune the parameters so that the algorithm can generalize to new data.
+This can be done by choosing good data, limiting the number of variables you use to train your algorithm to the ones that have the most predictive power, and properly randomizing the data chosen for the training data.
+If all else fails, especially in the case of underfitting, the algorithm chosen might not be the best fit, so playing around with different algorithms to find the best one will help.

 ## 6. If you were to start your data analyst position today, what would be your goals a year from now?

+My personal goals would be to have improved as a data analyst.
+I am still new to the world of data analytics and I know I still have a lot to learn.
+I know the areas I am the weakest in right now, and I am sure more weaknesses will get highlighted as I work with real data to answer real world problems, so I want to meet those weaknesses head on to improve them.

+More specifically for this job, I would want to have become proficient in Java, "big data" systems like Hadoop, and learn how to become more business oriented in my alysis; and I would want to have brought value to the company and have helped the company as a whole grow.
+I want to have been able to sufficiently answer any data questions that the specific engineering teams I work with have so that they were able to make better informed decisions to help the hundereds of thousands of users around the world have a better learning experience.